thessnake03/12-step-meeting-list-PM/CONTRIBUTING.md

 ## Submitting changes

-We welcome additions from the community at lagre, but would love if you joined our team
+We welcome changes from the community at lagre, but would love if you joined our team.

-Please send a [GitHub Pull Request to tsml](https://github.com/code4recovery/12-step-meeting-list/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+To submit a change, please send a [GitHub Pull Request to tsml](https://github.com/code4recovery/12-step-meeting-list/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Please follow our coding conventions (below).

 ## Reporting security bugs